jasonhemann/21FA-CS3800/syllabus.md

 deadline.

-We will evaluate your work both for correctness using an automated test suite and also by manual hand inspection.
+We will evaluate your work both for correctness using an automated test suite when possible and also by manual hand inspection.
 We provide you an autograder test suite for each assignment.
 This autograder merely ensures that your programs compute the correct answers.

 ### Exams